Eco Week at the Mountain Campus

 Eco Week is an extraordinary opportunity for Northern Colorado K-12 students (program designed for 5th graders) to learn about various topics related to the Rocky Mountain ecosystem in a remote alpine setting.

 Nearly 2,000 elementary and middle school students from Fort Collins area and the Front Range attended Eco Week environmental education programming in 2019 at the Mountain Campus.
-The Eco Week program has been a staple program for the Mountain Campus for over 45 years, created and delivered in partnership with Poudre School District and the City of Fort Collins.
+The Eco Week program has been a staple program for the Mountain Campus for over 45 years, created and delivered in partnership with Poudre School District and the City of Fort Collins Utilities Education department.

 We offer two sessions each week (Mon-Wed and Wed-Fri) from late-August to mid-October.
 If you are interested in reserving a spot on our Eco Week calendar for next season, please fill out our Contact Us Form to tell us about your school and your interest!

 Mountain Campus lessons typically include:

 - Outdoor Skills

 In addition, all schools have the option to select an experience on the Mountain Campus challenge course high elements.
 For more information about the challenge course, please see our Challenge Course page.

 Schools based in Fort Collins and/or Poudre School District have the amazing opportunity to select our Steam Ecology lesson, created by and delivered in partnership with the City of Fort Collins Utilities Education department.
 (Follow the link to learn more about their educational programs!)
 Students have the experience of learning about macro-invertebrates and spending hands-on time in the South Fork of the Cache La Poudre river to collect and identify specimens!